After Champions League 'fiasco,' UEFA probes what went wrong

 There was, though, a shortage of signage on streets leading to the stadium and on the subway and train lines.
 While private security was at stadium entrances, there were no volunteers deployed to help fans navigate unfamiliar streets and communicate as lines grew longer.

 What was the reason behind the decision to herd fans — mostly from Liverpool — into a narrow passage on the walk up to the stadium from the metro, with police vans blocking much of the space?
-Were there enough police officers and security guards in and around the stadium for such a big occasion?
+Why were there so few police officers in and around the stadium for such a big occasion?

-In a statement released Tuesday, the French Football Federation said there were 1,650 security guards at the Stade de France — 25% more than for a sold-out France match, it claimed — “in anticipation of the possible presence of people without tickets or in possession of counterfeit tickets.”

 UEFA’S MESSAGING